BatyaWail/PracticumProject/README.md

 The Employee Management System offers the following features:

-1. **Employee List Page:** Displaying detailed information about employees and supporting CRUD operations.
+1. **Employee List Page:** Displaying partial information about employees.
-2. **Employee Editing:** Allows users to modify employee details and assign roles dynamically.
-3. **Employee Addition:** Facilitating the addition of new employees with role assignments.
+2. **Adding a New Employee and Editing Employee Details:** Enables adding and editing an employee through an expanding dynamic form, which can include multiple roles per employee (for example, an employee can be both a Designer and a Developer).
+Strong emphasis is placed on input validation in both cases, for example, the birth date must be at least 18 years prior to the current date to ensure no underage employment.
-4. **Search Functionality:** Filters employees based on entered text for ease of navigation.
+3. **Search Functionality:** Filters employees based on entered text for ease of navigation.
-5. **Export to Excel:** Allows exporting the employee list to an Excel file for further analysis.
+4. **Export to Excel:** Allows exporting the employee list to an Excel file for further analysis.

 ## Authentication and Company Management